Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/faq/xm-cloud/integration.md

 ## Is there no more support for front-end search out of the box?
 Is it required either provision another Solr instance, or use Coveo or another search vendor?

 Sitecore XM Cloud is focused on a being an API-first, headless, composable, content management solution.
-Sitecore will be offering a separate composable site search offering for front end websites.
+Sitecore offers the [Sitecore Search](/content-management/search) product to provide a rich headless content search solution with personalized experiences, AI-driven recommendations, and a rich feature set.